GitauHarrison/notes/02_django/03_templates.md

 (venv)$ mkdir demo_project/blog/templates
 ```

 Now, since Django will be looking in all applications for the `templates` subdirectory, it is a convention to create another sub-directory within the `blog` app's templates folder called `blog`.
-If we create anther application, then its templates subdirectory will contain another directory by its name to house all its HTML files.
+If we create another application, then its templates subdirectory will contain another directory by its name to house all its HTML files.
 I hope it makes sense.

 ```python
 (venv)$ mkdir demo_project/blog/templates/blog
 ```

-Now, we can create the `home.html` and `about.html` files withing `templates/blog` folder.
+Now, we can create the `home.html` and `about.html` files within `templates/blog` folder.

 ```python
 (venv)$ cd demo_project/blog/templates/blog